bytemonkk/FusionPhishGuard/README.md

 # Acknowledgements

+The authors would like to express their sincere gratitude to **Dr. Srinivasa Rao Routhu** for his valuable contributions to phishing detection research and for providing access to the benchmark datasets that enabled the experimental evaluation presented in this work.

+We also acknowledge:

-- IEEE COMSNETS 2026
+- IEEE COMSNETS 2026 (SysAI Track)
 - CatchPhish Dataset
 - PhishDump Dataset
 - PyTorch Ecosystem
+- Hugging Face Transformers
-- Open-source Cybersecurity Community
+- Open-source Cybersecurity Research Community

 ---